Ruth-Ch/cs215-portfolio/final-project.md

 Gemini received slightly stronger ratings in helpfulness and overall quality, while ChatGPT performed slightly better in completeness.
 However, the differences were relatively small, suggesting that both systems produced responses participants considered useful and understandable.

 Rather than identifying a single “better” model, the results suggest that participant preferences may depend more on explanation style and communication approach than on large differences in technical performance.

+## Limitations and Future Work

+This project was exploratory because it included 19 survey responses and only two prompts.
+Participant backgrounds also varied, which may have influenced how people interpreted the responses.

+If I had more time, I would collect more responses, include more prompt types, compare additional AI systems, and separate technical and non-technical participants for deeper analysis.

 ---
 ## Reflection